Macsplorer/Portfolio/STLC/Test Case Design.md

 1. Try to leave a review without purchasing product.
 2. Log into account
 3. Click on a product and leave a review without buying.
+- **Expected Outcome:** You will not be able to leave a review unless you purchase an item.

 ---

+**Feature 2:** Age Verification on alcohol.

 ##2.
 Age Check for alcohol products